WinstonShields/Freedom-Game/README.md

 stones or if the last player opts to not place a stone on the board.

 ## How to Play
 Open up index.html, and click on an empty spot on the board.
-The white stone lives are displayed to the left, while the black stone lives are displayed to the right.
+The score is shown to the top left under the game title, while the reset button is shown on the top right under the game title.
+The left score is the number of white stone lives, while the number on the right is the number of black stone lives.
+The reset button will refresh the page so that you can play a new game.